-Representatives/Legal Counsel
+Representatives/legal counsel

-A party does not need to be represented by a lawyer in an appeal.
+Parties of an appeal do not need to be represented by lawyers.
 Parties may represent themselves (i.e., present their own cases) or have someone else (e.g., a non-lawyer) act as their spokesperson.
 The Board will make every effort to keep the process open and accessible to parties that are not represented by a lawyer.

-B. Board Procedure Following Receipt of Notice of Appeal
+B. Board procedure following receipt of notice of appeal